isralduke/thatbook/18-job.md

 #### Satan’s Accusation of Job

-<a name="1:6">1:6</a> Now the day came when the sons of God came to present themselves before the Lord—and Satan also came among them. <a name="1:7">1:7</a> The Lord said to Satan, “Where have you come from?”
+<a name="1:6">1:6</a> Now the day came when the sons of God came to present themselves before the Lord — and Satan also came among them. <a name="1:7">1:7</a> The Lord said to Satan, “Where have you come from?”
 And Satan answered the Lord, “From roving about on the earth, and from walking up and down in it.” <a name="1:8">1:8</a> So the Lord said to Satan, “Have you considered my servant Job?
 There is no one like him on the earth, a pure and upright man, one who fears God and turns away from evil.”

 <a name="1:9">1:9</a> Then Satan answered the Lord, “Is it for nothing that Job fears God? <a name="1:10">1:10</a> Have you not made a hedge around him and his household and all that he has on every side?
 You have blessed the work of his hands, and his cattle have increased in the land. <a name="1:11">1:11</a> But extend your hand and strike everything he has, and he will indeed curse you to your face!”